 If you do not have weight to lose, but are doing the SHAPE Program to reduce inflammation, detox and cleanse and improve your immune system, the urinalysis is still beneficial.
 Starvation signals don’t just affect weight.
 Starvation can affect the brain and body in a variety of ways, causing a potential cascade of negative symptoms.

 Through urinalysis, your SHAPE practitioner can see how your body is responding to the SHAPE Program and can customize your dietary requirements to meet your specific metabolic needs.
-For example, you may be asked to eat more protein and/or fruit, to increase your water intake or to consider adding supplements to your SHAPE regimen.
+For example, you may be asked to eat more protein and/or fruit, to increase your water intake or to add supplements to your daily regimen.

 What Does Urinalysis Show?